Jane Birkin, Actress and Singer, Dies at 76

 The French culture minister announced the news on Sunday following reports in Le Parisien newspaper and BFM television that said Birkin had been found dead at her home in Paris.
 She had suffered a mild stroke in 2021.

-Although born in London, Birkin would find fame singing in French, and her duet with Gainsbough on the sexually explicit song ‘Je t’aime…moi non plus’ (which was banned in several countries and condemned by the Vatican) made her a household name around the world.
+Although born in London, Birkin would find fame singing in French.
+Her duet with Gainsbourg on the sexually explicit song “Je t’aime…moi non plus” (which was banned in several countries and condemned by the Vatican) made her a household name around the world.

 Related Stories

-Birkin’s film debut was the Michelangelo Antonioni’s 1966 classic Blow-Up, a small role noted for a full-frontal scene.
+Birkin’s film debut was Michelangelo Antonioni’s 1966 classic Blow-Up, where she had a small role noted for a full-frontal scene.
 Other credits include the 1972 adaptation of Death on the Nile and 1982’s Evil Under the Sun.
 Later moving to more arthouse productions, she earned three Cesar nominations, beginning with 1985’s La Pirate.

 THR Newsletters